Neutree/c_cpp_project_framework/README.md

     # python project.py --toolchain /opt/toolchain/bin --toolchain-prefix mips-elf- config
     python project.py menuconfig
     python project.py build
+    # you can use --verbose arg to see more compile info, this is useful when error occurs
     # python project.py build --verbose
     ./build/demo1
     python project.py clean